 What google search trends say about white people’s Willingness to Believe in the Criminality of Black People

-The focus of my blog is children, and when I searched online for whether George Floyd had any, Google’s Autocomplete feature tried to predict what I was searching for before I’d finished typing.
+The focus of my blog is children, and when I searched online for whether George Floyd had any, Google’s Autocomplete feature tried to predict what I was searching for as I typed.
 It showed: “Did George Floyd have criminal background,” and then, “Did George Floyd have prior convictions.”
 And then it went blank because, even as I typed the word “children,” it had no idea what I was searching for.

 Those search trends are a digital distillation of why we have so far to go.
 People are more likely to search whether Floyd had a criminal record, most likely in search of justification for his murder by police, than they are to search humanizing details about his life like whether he was a father.